jrief/django-formset/docs/source/selectize.rst

 	class GroupedCountyView(SelectizeView):
 	    form_class = GroupedCountyForm

-Since there are 3143 counties, many of them using the same name, it is confusing to show them in a simple list of options.
-Instead we prefer to render them grouped by state.
-To achieve this, we have to tell the field ``counties`` how to group them, by using the attribute ``group_field_name``.
-This sets up the ``Selectize``-widget to use the named field from the model specified by the queryset for grouping.
+Here we grouped the counties by state.
+To achieve this, we have to change the widget in the field ``county`` and configure how to group them.
+By using the attribute ``group_field_name``, the ``Selectize``-widget uses the named field from the model specified by the queryset for grouping.

 When rendered, the ``<option>`` elements then are grouped inside ``<optgroup>``-s using the state's name as their label: